ICodeMonster/ICodeMonster/README.md

 - 👋 Hi, I’m Pablo
 - 👀 I’m interested in create plugins for minecraft, make servers, draw and more..
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java (actual for 19.02.2024)
 - 💞️ I’m not looking for cooperation, maybe later
-- 📫 How to reach me: pavel.plotnikov07012@mail.ru
+- 📫 How to reach me: https://discord.com/invite/mQjrcpNqwQ

 <!---
 ICodeMonster/ICodeMonster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.